Plastic and Cosmetic Surgery and Website Information Disclaimer

 - Everyone has breast asymmetry, for example – but a skilled Surgeon can reduce this in some operations; to a certain extent.
 It’s important to keep your expectations realistic.

 - Your body has asymmetry before surgery and will have such afterwards; but with a good Plastic Surgery approach by a skilled Melbourne Specialist, you can reduce this to a noticeable extent to gain more harmony in the appearance.

-- We offer patients a lot of high-level help to reduce scars after surgery, such as scar management, for most large incision line procedures (Tummy Tuck, for example, or Arm Reduction surgery) – not every practice does this.
+- We offer patients a lot of high-level help to reduce scars after surgery, such as scar management, for most large incision line procedures (Abdominoplasty or example, or Arm Reduction surgery) – not every practice does this.

 Surgery is serious and carries risks.